CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 The system architecture was designed around a three-tier logic flow: Input, Logic, and Output.

 * **Input Layer:** User interactions and spatial positioning are captured by the OVR Camera Rig, translating real-world hand and head movements into the virtual space.
-* **Logic Layer:** The core rules of the simulation are governed by Unity’s physics engine working in tandem with custom C# scripts.
+* **Logic Layer:** The core rules of the simulation are governed by Unity’s physics engine working together with custom C# scripts.
 The `GlasHaptiek` script detects individual fluid particles as they enter predefined collision zones.
 This data is passed to a centralized `ScoreManager` script, which calculates the user's pouring accuracy.
 Additionally, a `ResetKnop` script acts as the master state controller, managing the spatial data of all interactive elements.
-* **Output Layer:** The system provides multimodal feedback.
-This includes the visual rendering of the fluid, real-time UI text updates on a physical in-game scoreboard, and audio/haptic feedback triggered upon object collisions.
+* **Output Layer:** This includes the visual rendering of the fluid, real-time UI text updates on a physical in-game scoreboard, and audio/haptic feedback triggered upon object collisions and pouring.

 ### 3.3 Construction & Programming
 Building the prototype required several practical steps: